Melinda Gainsford-Taylor: Family life

 Gainsford-Taylor is married to Mark Taylor and the couple have two children, Nicholas and Gabriella.
 In 2015, Gabriella became the fastest 10-year-old girl in the country over 100 m and 200 m.

+Gainsford-Taylor is the cousin of Australian Olympic backstroke swimmer Josh Watson, who won silver in the Men's 4 × 100-metre medley relay at the Sydney Olympics in 2000.

 Post career

 Gainsford-Taylor now works with Little Athletics New South Wales visiting schools.
-She also provides expert commentary for Australian TV channel One during their coverage of the Australian Athletics Tour.
+She also provides commentary for Australian TV channel One during their coverage of the Australian Athletics Tour.

 She is a fan of National Rugby League team the Manly-Warringah Sea Eagles and is a former board member of the club.
-She is also a member of the "Eagle Angels", a high-profile group of women who excel in their chosen fields and all with a passion for the Sea Eagles.
+She is also a member of the "Eagle Angels", a high-profile group of women who excel in their chosen fields and have a passion for the Sea Eagles.
 Other members include comedian, author and radio personality Wendy Harmer, World Surfing Champion Layne Beachley, newsreader Tracey Spicer, and swimmer Brooke Hanson.

 In 2017 Gainsford-Taylor was appointed a Member of the Order of Australia for significant service to athletics as a sprinter, at the national and international level, and as a role model for young athletes.